-Fast and Easy Spicy Italian Sausage Pasta
+JUMP TO RECIPEFast and Easy Spicy Italian Sausage Pasta

 What goes into the Spicy Sausage Pasta?

 - A half a pound of rigatoni pasta, or your favorite pasta shape.
 This pasta will work with any of your favorite pastas, but I love how to sauce sticks to the rigatoni pasta.
-For best texture, use a short, shaped pasta rather than a spagetti or angel hair.
+For best texture, use a short, shaped pasta rather than a spaghetti or angel hair.

 Making the pasta